Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README.txt

 for the out of the box DTGov workflows.
 An easy way to get started customizing the workflows (or creating your own) is to use what's in the 'workflows' folder.

+It's easy to make changes to the files in this directory and then, when you are done, build the workflows JAR and deploy it to S-RAMP.
+To do this, simply change the version number in the pom.xml and then run the following:

+    mvn deploy -Psramp

+Make sure you have the "local-sramp-repo" and "local-sramp-repo-snapshots" servers configured (for authentication) in your ~/.m2/settings.xml file!

 == Note on Memory Configuration ==
 You will most likely need to increase the default JVM memory settings for